 *Applications will be reviewed on a rolling- basis, and this posting will remain open until filled.

-A research opportunity is currently available in the Office of Blood Research and Review (OBRR) at the Center for Biologics Evaluation and Research (CBER), Food and Drug Administration (FDA) in Silver Spring, Maryland.
+A research opportunity is currently available in the Office of Blood Research and Reviews (OBRR) at the Center for Biologics Evaluation and Research (CBER), Food and Drug Administration (FDA) in Silver Spring, Maryland.

 This program, administered by ORAU through its contract with the U.S. Department of Energy to manage the Oak Ridge Institute for Science and Education, was established through an interagency agreement between DOE and FDA.
-The initial appointment is for five months, but may be renewed upon recommendation of FDA contingent on the availability of funds.
+The initial appointment is for one year, but may be renewed upon recommendation of FDA contingent on the availability of funds.
 The participant will receive a monthly stipend commensurate with educational level and experience.
+An allowance for health insurance will be provided.
 Proof of health insurance is required for participation in this program.
 The appointment is full-time at FDA in the Silver Spring, Maryland, area.
-Participants do not become employees of FDA, DOE or the program administrator, and there are no employment- related benefits.
+Participants do not become employees of FDA, DOE or the program administrator, and there are no employment-related benefits.